Back to Academy

 The problem isn't the fun itself.
 It's that, for many of us, having fun in your retrospective has replaced actual changing and improving as our primary goal.

 Let's look at the data.

-In a 2017 survey, we asked over 275 members of the agile community how they manage their post-retrospective follow up.
+We asked over 275 members of the agile community how they manage their post-retrospective follow-up.
 While 97% of respondents created Action Items, only 12% indicated they always assign deadlines to Action Items.
 Why is this significant?
-Because without a deadline there is no timeline for follow-through.
+Because without a deadline, there is no timeline for follow-through.

 So if you feel your retros aren't leading to real change, stop focusing so much on having fun and start focusing on increasing the odds of follow-through.

 Let me be super clear just to be sure we're on the same page: The game or activity you use in your retrospective doesn't matter as much as the change that happens after the retro is over.

 If that resonates with you, here’s what you should do:

 So, how do we increase the likelihood of follow-through and change?